-synthesized Nitrogen containing carbon nanotubes were by impregnating polyvinylpyrrolidone (PVP) inside the alumina membrane template and subsequent Polyvinylpyrrolidone (PVP - 5 g) was dissolved in carbonization of the polymer. dichloromethane (20 ml) and impregnated directly in the pores of the alumina template by wetting method.
-After complete evaporation of the solvent, the membrane was placed in a quartz tube, kept in a tubular furnace and carbonized at 1173 K under Ar gas flow.
+Pyrolysis of nitrogen containing polymers is a facile method for the preparation of carbon nanotube materials containing nitrogen substitution in the carbon framework.
+Nitrogen containing carbon nanotubes were synthesized by impregnating polyvinylpyrrolidone (PVP) inside the alumina membrane template and subsequent carbonization of the polymer.
+Polyvinylpyrrolidone (PVP - 5 g) was dissolved in dichloromethane (20 ml) and impregnated directly in the pores of the alumina template by wetting method.
+After complete solvent evaporation, the membrane was placed in a quartz tube (30 cm length, 3.0 cm diameter), kept in a tubular furnace and carbonized at 1173 K under Ar gas flow.
 After 3 h of carbonization, the quartz tube was cooled to room temperature.
 The resulting template with carbon-nitrogen composite was immersed in 48% HF at room temperature for 24 h to remove the alumina template and the nitrogen containing CNTs were obtained as an insoluble fraction.
 The nanotubes were then washed with distilled water to remove the residual HF and dried at 393 K.